maryloufauchard/College_Admission/README.md

 ## How to use
 ### DATASET
 The instances are in the folder *** with their respective solution from the DA algorithm in ***.
-New instances and matching can be created with the file ***.
+New instances and matching can be created with the file creation_instances.jl

 ### Generation
 In order to test the LLMs with all instances of the dataset, we first need to generate the output from the LLMs with the file generation_scp.py.
 For that, we need to choose a prompt instruction, and adapt the path of the config file.
 For every prompt template, there is a sbactch file.